amzoss/amzoss.github.io/_project_archive/nsf-discovery-in-research-portfolio.md

 collection: projects
 layout: project_post
 image: 'assets/images/NSF-MRI-Scimap-01.png'
+image_alt: A map of science where nodes representing subdisciplines have been sized by the number of matching awards.
 ---
 NSF CISE and SBE Advisory Committees contracted several teams to act as a subcommittee and help in identifying tools and approaches that would be effective for proposal